GeRDI-Project/GerdiKubed_Operations/README.md

 <a name="kube-proxy"></a>
 ### kube-proxy

-The kube-proxy takes care of proxying request inside the k8s cluster.
-Kube-proxy will run a s systemd-service on all nodes.
+The kube-proxy takes care of proxying requests inside the k8s cluster.
+It runs as a systemd-service on all nodes.

+<a name="network-interfaces"></a>
+### network-interfaces

+Sets up systemd-networkd & systemd-resolved by *'hotswapping'* the default networking.service (/etc/interfaces).
+Configures nameservers and network interfaces' properties to correctly fall in line with expectations of subsequent roles.

 <a name="network-ovn"></a>
 ### network-ovn

-OVN/OVS is one of the possible k8s network driver (see [k8s network model](https://kubernetes.io/docs/concepts/cluster-administration/networking/#kubernetes-model).
-All additional network driver should be named alongside the pattern network\_*.
+OVN/OVS is one of the possible k8s network driver (see [k8s network model](https://kubernetes.io/docs/concepts/cluster-administration/networking/#kubernetes-model)).
+This role sets up a geneve interface to tunnel and encrypt pod to pod traffic.

 <a name="prometheus"></a>
 ### prometheus

-Install the prometheus monitoring system for central cluster and service monitoring.
+Installs the prometheus monitoring system for central cluster and service monitoring.
 Prometheus [prometheus.io](https://prometheus.io/) is the default monitoring system for kubernetes and is maintained by the Cloud Native Foundation.
 It provides time series related monitoring and alerting.
 The role creates a dedicated kube-monitor namespace and deploys the prometheus master server into it.

 <a name="scheduler"></a>
 ### scheduler

-The scheduler runs scheduled pods.
+The scheduler runs scheduled pods it runs on the k8s-master as a systemd-service.
-You can choose to run the scheduler as a systemd-service (set SCHEDULER\_AS\_SERVICE to "True") or as a pod (SCHEDULER\_AS\_POD to "True").
-At least and at most one of these options has to be true.

 <a name="ufw"></a>
 ### ufw

 This role sets up the uncomplicated firewall (ufw).
 Depending on which node it's executed on it will vary the port openings, for example the load balancer will receive additional openings at 80 and 443.

+## Node Specific Roles
 <a name="vmware-node"></a>
+### vmware-node

+This role is tailored to VMWare machines running on LRZ infrastructure.
+Depending on the node, different steps have to be performed to bring each node into a state that allows the subsequent roles to be executed properly.

+<a name="nebula-node"></a>
-### vmware-node OR nebula-node
+### nebula-node
+*Note: Obsolete, will be removed in the future when the LRZ's OpenNebula infrastructure is going to be retired.*

+This role is tailored to OpenNebula machines using the image generated by this [script](util/CreateVMImage.md) running on LRZ infrastructure.
+Depending on the node, different steps have to be performed to bring each node into a state that allows the subsequent roles to be executed properly.

+<a name="openstack-node"></a>
+### openstack-node

-These roles are both tailored to machines running on LRZ infrastructure.
-Depending on the node, different steps have to be performed to bring the cluster into a state that allows the other roles to be executed properly.
+This role is tailored to Openstack machines running on LRZ infrastructure.
+It features support for floating IPs and security groups.
+Depending on the node, different steps have to be performed to bring each node into a state that allows the subsequent roles to be executed properly.

 # CI

-The repository is now checked by a CI-Task in Bamboo (push to bitbucket)
+The repository is checked by a CI-Task in Bamboo (push to bitbucket)